Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Human Biases in Word Problems

 \section{Human Biases in Word Problems}

 In this section we discuss the particular factors that influence performance of human children (i.e., cognitive biases) which we study in LLMs (\cref{sec:experiments}).
-Each bias is reflected by a variation in the representation of a specific level of \cref{fig:solving-pyramid}.
-We study one bias for each of the three levels that precedes the answer (i.e., problem text, mental model and symbolic expressions).
+Each bias is reflected by a variation in a specific level of \cref{fig:solving-pyramid}.
+We study one bias for each of the three levels that precedes the answer.

 \paragraph{Problem text: Consistency bias.} Given the premise ``Alice has 5 apples'' and a question querying the (smaller) number of apples of another agent ``Bob'', an additive comparison statement between the two agents could take either of the following forms: